 - Cover with plastic wrap and leave it overnight to chill.

-- Roll the mixture into a balls and set on a plate ( if you find the mixture is too wet add more breadcrumbs 1/2 cup)
+- Roll the mixture into a ball and set on a plate ( if you find the mixture is too wet add more breadcrumbs ½ cup)

 - Set in the refrigerator for an hour to set and chill.

-- In a large pot add your seasoned chicken or vegetable stock, onion, fennel, carrots (or other vegetables, spinach, celery and bring to a boil.
+- In a large pot add your seasoned chicken or vegetable broth, onion, fennel, carrots (or other vegetables, spinach, celery and bring to a boil.

 - After 10 minutes add your small pasta to cook and test in about 5 minutes to see if they are done

 - Once the small pasta and vegetables are cooked prepare your ricotta balls for the soup